DukeLynchLab/BioReact-Sampler/README.md

+# BioSamplr
+# Author: John Efromson
-# BioReact-Sampler
+# License: Attribution-ShareAlike 3.0

-Initial scripts required to run the BioReact Sampler.
+Initial scripts required to run the BioSamplr.

+For more information see the video series here: